Belmont vs. Drake Predictions & Picks - Women's MVC Tournament Championship

 Belmont vs. Drake Women's Basketball Predictions & Picks - MVC Tournament Championship

-Sunday's game features the Drake Bulldogs (21-9) and the Belmont Bruins (23-10) matching up at Vibrant Arena at the Mark (on March 12) at 2:00 PM.
-This matchup, according to our computer prediction, will result in a 72-68 win for Drake, who is a small favorite based on our model.
+Sunday's game between the Drake Bulldogs (21-9) and the Belmont Bruins (23-10) at Vibrant Arena at the Mark has a projected final score of 72-68 based on our computer prediction, with Drake taking home the win.
+Game time is at 2:00 PM on March 12.

-Last time out, the Bruins won on Saturday 69-62 against Northern Iowa.
+In their last time out, the Bruins won on Saturday 69-62 over Northern Iowa.

 Belmont vs. Drake Game Info